olleolleolle/http_stub/README.md

     }
 ```

-** The uri and method attributes are mandatory.
+    * The uri and method attributes are mandatory.
       Only subsequent requests matching these criteria will respond with the configured response.

-** The parameters attribute is optional.
+    * The parameters attribute is optional.
       When included, requests with matching parameters will return the stub response.

-** The most-recent configured stub request matching wins.
+    * The most-recent matching configured stub request wins.

 * Clear all configured responses via a DELETE to /stubs.

-* Http::Stub::Client is a Ruby API on top of the HTTP requests, providing two methods: stub! and clear!
+* Http::Stub::Client is a Ruby API on top of the HTTP requests, providing two methods: ```stub!``` and ```clear!```

 ```ruby
     class AuthenticationService